T-DevH/llm_finetune_nemo/README.md

 - Final model checkpoint
 - Training logs and metrics

-## Troubleshooting

-Common issues and solutions:
-1. Memory issues:
-   - Adjust `micro_batch_size` in the config file
-   - Enable gradient checkpointing
-   - Reduce sequence length if needed
-2. Training instability:
-   - Adjust learning rate or warmup steps
-   - Enable dropout for regularization
-   - Increase batch size if possible
-3. Container errors:
-   - Verify NGC authentication and API key
-   - Check Docker and NVIDIA Container Toolkit installation
-4. Data format errors:
-   - Ensure JSONL files follow the required format
-   - Validate data using the data generation utilities
-5. Model extraction issues:
-   - Check NGC API key and authentication
-   - Verify sufficient disk space
-   - Ensure Python environment has required dependencies
-6. Performance issues:
-   - Increase number of workers for data loading
-   - Enable prefetching
-   - Optimize memmap workers

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- NVIDIA NeMo team for the framework
-- NVIDIA NIM team for the optimized models

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## Deployment

 The project includes a FastAPI-based deployment setup for serving the fine-tuned model.
 The deployment configuration uses Docker and supports GPU acceleration.